 Giving clients advice on financial matters, products and services and how to best use their money; often specialising in areas such as mortgage or investments.

-Helping clients and colleagues to make good business decisions, plan and stick to budgets and comply with the laws on finance, in both the public and private sector.
+Financial managers help clients and colleagues make good business decisions, plan and stick to budgets and comply with the laws on finance in both the public and the private sector.

 Using your knowledge of tax to advise clients, explaining tax to them and ensuring they pay the correct tax and benefit from any exemptions or reliefs.